zkyseu/O2SFormer/README.md

 Pytorch implementation of our paper [End-to-End Lane detection with One to Several Transformer](https://arxiv.org/pdf/2305.00675.pdf).

 # News
+[2023/5/9]: We release the new version of the paper on arxiv.

 [2023/5/2]: We update the arxiv paper.

 [2023/5/1]: We release the code of O2SFormer, a SOTA lane detection method with DETR like architecture.